 FY 2020 Budget

 The Town Manager presented his recommended budget at the Town Council meeting on January 10, 2019.
 Since then, the Mayor and Town Council have held a series of budget workshops to review and discuss the FY20 Budget and Schedule of Fees in detail.
-The Council will hold a public hearing on Thursday, February 28, 2019 on the Draft FY20 Budget and proposed changes to the FY20 Schedule of Fees.
-The public is encourage to attend.
-The Council is scheduled to adopt the FY20 Budget and Schedule of Fees at the meeting on March 14, 2019.
+The Council held a public hearing on Thursday, February 28, 2019 on the Draft FY20 Budget and proposed changes to the FY20 Schedule of Fees.

 Below are links to the Town Manager’s recommended budget as presented on January 10, 2019: